oddava/number-guessing-game/README.md

 - [Usage](#usage)

 ## Introduction
 Welcome to the Number Guessing Game project!
-In this game you have to guess the number which is selected by computer between 1 and 100.
-It allows users to freely check their luck
+In this game, you have to guess the number between 1 and 100 which is selected by computer.

 ## Features
 - Simple and modern UI.